 53:4b ...yet we did esteem him stricken, smitten of God, and afflicted.
 This proclaims the fact that because He died on a cross, Israel would assume that He died under the curse of God, because Moses had said, 'For He who is hanged is accursed of God' (Deut.21:23).
 What they did not understand was that He was not accursed neither in Himself was cursed, but in fact was "made a curse for us."
-People thought that He was worthy of being condemned to death because they saw Him as an ordinary man claiming to be the Son of God.
-But He was the Son of God.
-Rather than seeing the Servant as the arm of the Lord, they saw Him as stricken (struck) down by God.
+People thought that He was worthy of being condemned to death because they saw Him as an ordinary man claiming to be the Son of God stricken (struck) down by God.
 Three severe verbs describe the process: stricken, smitten, and afflicted.
+But, He was truly the Son of God, the Servant of God, and the arm of the Lord.
+That's how they should have seen Him.

-53:5 But he for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.
+53:5 But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.
 But He (a transition to the real reason for His sufferings), the Messiah will not be judged by God because of any failure of His own, but rather He is the One who will be wounded (mecholal, pierced through) for our transgressions (the moment our "will" sins - deliberate rebellion).
 Even though the people thought He deserved to be put to death, the fact was that when He was killed, He would be wounded for the sins of the people, not for His own sins.
 This was the manner in which He died; the price He paid for the redemption of humanity- the One whose hands, feet, and side were pierced.
 The word "pierced" carries the meaning of being pierced through to death.
 He was bruised (daka' - (Pual) to be crushed, be shattered).
-The word seems to speak of both inward and outward pain; both mental anguish and physical pain-for our iniquities (our desire to sin; desire to act upon) which means that what He suffered was not at all for Himself, but all for us.
+The word seems to speak of both inward and outward pain; both mental anguish and physical pain- for our iniquities (our desire to sin; desire to act upon) which means that what He suffered was not at all for Himself, but all for us.
 Here is the simple doctrine of the Gospel- the death and resurrection of Christ.
 His purpose in coming was to die!
-When we look at the cross and say 'My sins did this!'
-The chastisement (mõsar, correction, or discipline) of our peace (shalom - which means "completeness, soundness, safety, prosperity, wellbeing) was upon him.
+When we look at the cross, we are to absorb within that it was: 'My sins did this!'
+The chastisement (mõsar, correction, or discipline; punishment) of our peace (shalom, "completeness, soundness, safety, prosperity, wellbeing) was upon Him.
 If peace between God and man was to be restored, all which Adam lost, Jesus would have to bring it about.
 The "punishment for our peace" expresses a purpose that the punishment was designed for our peace.
 The final phrase, And with His stripes (chaburah, bruises or wounds) we are healed (raphah, to mend or cure) which definitely pertains to physical healing, but more extensively, it indicates a condition of being made whole-being healed of the terrible malady of sin.
 He came to heal spiritually and physically.
 Our physical healing may not always be on this side, but on the other side of life.

+His Action Т Our Action

+Wounded O W Transgression

+Bruised A R Iniquities

+D

+Our Need

+WE NEEDED SPIRITUAL HEALING!

-- IMAGINE JESUS, WHO HAD BEEN PRESENT WITH THE FATHER AND WHO KNEW THE FATHER PERFECTLY, BUT THERE HAD TO BE A SPIRITUAL SEPARATION-YOU NEEDED - IMAGINE BEING STRIPPED NAKED AND HUNG HIGH FOR ALL TO SEE.
+• IMAGINE JESUS, WHO HAD BEEN PRESENT WITH THE FATHER AND WHO KNEW THE FATHER PERFECTLY, BUT WAS MADE SIN - A SPIRITUAL SEPARATION-

+WE NEEDED EMOTIONAL HEALING!

+IMAGINE BEING STRIPPED NAKED AND HUNG HIGH FOR ALL TO SEE.
 THERE HE WAS MOCKED AND COMPLETELY REJECTED BY THE PEOPLE HE LOVED.
+AN EMOTIONAL SACRIFICE-

+WE NEEDED PHYSICAL HEALING!

-THAT'S EMOTIONAL SACRIFICE-YOU NEEDED EMOTIONAL HEALING! - IMAGINE, BLOOD SHED THROUGHOUT HIS BODY.
-THAT'S PHYSICAL ANGUISH-YOU NEEDED PHYSICAL HEALING!
+• IMAGINE BLOOD SHED THROUGHOUT HIS BODY.
+IT"S PHYSICAL ANGUISH-